Left Continue shopping

 Harbor and Muelle Luz, Havana, ca. 1900

-1519Havana is founded around its harbor — the best natural port in the Caribbean.
-Everything that follows starts here.
+1519Havana sets up shop around its harbor — the best natural port in the Caribbean.
+Everything you're about to eat traces back to that water.

-1900sThe photographs on this page are taken — Detroit Publishing Company photochroms of a city in full stride.
+1900sThese photographs get taken — Detroit Publishing Company photochroms, a city caught mid-stride.

-1928Rita Montaner records "El Manisero" — a peanut vendor's street cry becomes the most famous Cuban song ever written.
+1928Rita Montaner records "El Manisero."
+A peanut vendor's street cry turns into the most famous Cuban song ever written.
+A guy selling nuts, basically.

-1930sThe frita is born at Havana street stands: beef, chorizo, shoestring potatoes, soft bread.
-The city's burger.
+1930sThe frita shows up at Havana street stands: beef, chorizo, shoestring potatoes, soft bread.
+The city's own burger.

-1952The golden hour — the clubs, the ventanitas, the midnight sandwiches that took their name from the hour itself.
+1952The golden hour — the clubs, the ventanitas, the midnight sandwiches that took their name straight from the clock.

-HoyThe same streets live in Miami — and the same flavors ship to your door.
+HoyThose same streets live in Miami now — and the same flavors land on your doorstep.

 La gente